Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/02a-DeployUsingGitHubActions.md

 * There are two GitHub Actions and they both need to complete before moving to the next step.
 The second Action is called `Deploy Sample Application`: wait for this to complete.
 * These two Actions usually takes over an hour for both to finish.
 * Once the `Deploy Sample Application` Action has finished, you also need to allow some time for the Sample Application to finish configuring itself.
-It can take 10 minutes after the `Deploy Sample Application` has finished before the SSL certificate has finished being generated and the test application is ready to recieve traffic.
+It can take 10 minutes after the `Deploy Sample Application` has finished before the SSL certificate has finished being generated and the test application is ready to securely receive traffic from the Internet.

 ## Testing the Sample Application